 The same goes for sensory processing – each of us has our own way of taking in sensory information.

 Some things make sensory processing more of a challenge, and they’re things that go hand in hand with parenting.
-Like: sleep deprivation, aging, and a stressful mental load.
+Like: sleep deprivation, ageing, and a stressful mental load.
+Sounding familiar?

 Here are some of the common causes of overstimulation:

 Ever heard the term “touched-out?”
 Any parent of young children will know the deal: not a single hour ever passes by when you’re not picking up something… being cuddled… rocking someone to sleep… getting your feet trodden on… elbowed in the ribs.
 The list is endless.

 Sometimes you just want a period of time when no one touches you.
 Not your child, your partner, the cats.
 Not a single soul.

 In fact, in those moments, it can feel like you’re completely saturated by physical touch, and the thought of another being needing you is too much to bear.
 At its worst, it can lead to feelings of overwhelm, panic, and even anger.

 The term ‘sleeping with one eye open’ has never been more apt than for parenting.

 From the moment your child is born, you are their person.
 And especially when they’re babies, you are on-call 24/7.
 There’s no calling in sick, or hour-long lunch breaks.
 You are in it and it’s full-on.

 There’s also the washing machine on its 10th cycle that day.
 Singing toys.
 Microwave beeping.
 Not to mention the iPad in use that’s giving you five minutes’ ‘peace’.

 The sound of babies crying is also a major cause of stress, overwhelm, and sensory overload.
 Check out our post about how to deal with a crying baby.